-- The authorities can accept the claim and notify the claimant; - The authorities can reject the claim (in whole or in part) and notify the claimant; or - The authorities can request additional information via electronic means (not necessarily via email).
-The claimant must provide all information within one month of receipt of the request.
+- The authorities can accept the claim and notify the claimant; - The authorities can reject the claim (in whole or in part) and notify the Original invoices; and claimant: or - The authorities can request additional information via electronic means (not necessarily via email).
+The claimant must provide all information within one month of receipt of therequest.